3. Interactions of the dopaminergic brain areas.

 - Signals from the mPFC to the nucleus accumbens are amplified

-- Thereby long-term potentiation of the mPFC inputs31
+- This results in long-term potentiation of the mPFC inputs34

-Long-term potentiation of inputs to the nucleus accumbens from the hippocampus as well as from the PFC can be reversed by electrical stimulation of nerve fibers with high repetition frequency (causing activation) of the other region.31
+The long-term potentiation of the inputs to the nucleus accumbens from the hippocampus as well as from the PFC can be reversed by electrical stimulation of nerve fibers with a high repetition frequency (which causes activation) of the respective other region.34

 3.4.
 Interaction locus coeruleus and midbrain

-In anesthetized rats, stimulation of the locus coeruleus with a single pulse produced excitation followed by inhibition of the electrical activity of single dopamine neurons in the midbrain (VTA, substantia nigra).
-Burst stimulation produced a longer-lasting inhibition.
-Reserpine suppressed this response, suggesting a noradrenergic-mediated response.32
+In anesthetized rats, stimulation of the locus coeruleus with a single pulse led to excitation, which was followed by inhibition of the electrical activity of individual dopamine neurons in the midbrain (VTA, substantia nigra).
+Burst stimulation caused a longer-lasting inhibition.
+Reserpine suppressed this response, indicating a noradrenergically mediated response.35

 3.5.
 Dopamine and functional connectivity

-Dopamine appears to specifically affect the functional connectivity of certain brain regions.
-Amisulpride (a D2/D3 antagonist) increased functional connectivity from the putamen to the precuneus and from the ventral striatum to the precentral gyrus, according to one study.
-L-DOPA (a dopamine precursor) increased functional connectivity from the ventral tegmentum to the insula and operculum and between the ventral striatum and vlPFC and decreased functional connectivity between the ventral striatum and dorsal caudate with the mPFC.33
+Dopamine appears to specifically influence the functional connectivity of certain brain regions.
+According to one study, amisulpride (a D2/D3 antagonist) increased functional connectivity from the putamen to the precuneus and from the ventral striatum to the precentral gyrus.
+L-DOPA (a dopamine precursor) increased functional connectivity from the ventral tegmentum to the insula and operculum and between the ventral striatum and vlPFC and decreased functional connectivity between the ventral striatum and dorsal caudate with the mPFC.36

 ---|---|---|---|---|---|---|---|---|---|---|